Blumhouse Productions

-Blumhouse Productions, LLC, doing business as Blumhouse (/ˈblʌmhaʊs/; also known as BH Productions or simply BH), is an American independent film and television production company founded in September 30, 2000 by Jason Blum and Amy Israel.
+Blumhouse Productions, LLC, doing business as Blumhouse (/ˈblʌmhaʊs/; also known as BH Productions or simply BH), is an American independent film and television production company founded on September 30, 2000 by Jason Blum and Amy Israel.
 Most of the company's theatrically released films since 2014 are owned and distributed by Universal Pictures as part of a ten-year first-look deal.

-Blumhouse is known mainly for producing horror films, such as the Paranormal Activity franchise, the Insidious franchise, Sinister, The Purge franchise, the Creep franchise, Split, Get Out, Happy Death Day as well as its sequel Happy Death Day 2U, the Halloween franchise (2018–2022), Us, Freaky, The Invisible Man (2020), The Black Phone, the M3GAN franchise, Five Nights at Freddy's and Speak No Evil.
+Blumhouse is known mainly for producing horror films, such as the Paranormal Activity franchise, the Insidious franchise, Sinister, The Purge franchise, the Creep franchise, Split, Get Out, Happy Death Day as well as its sequel Happy Death Day 2U, the Halloween franchise (2018–2022), Us, Freaky, The Invisible Man (2020), the Black Phone franchise, the M3GAN franchise, Five Nights at Freddy's, Speak No Evil and Obsession.

 It has also produced drama films, such as Whiplash and BlacKkKlansman, which both earned nominations for the Academy Award for Best Picture.
 Get Out and BlacKkKlansman won Academy Awards for Best Original Screenplay and Best Adapted Screenplay, respectively.
-It has worked with directors such as Leigh Whannell, Jordan Peele, Scott Derrickson, Christopher Landon, James Wan, Mike Flanagan, James DeMonaco, Jeff Wadlow, Damien Chazelle, M. Night Shyamalan and David Gordon Green.
+It has worked with directors such as James Wan, Leigh Whannell, Jordan Peele, Scott Derrickson, Christopher Landon, Patrick Brice, Mike Flanagan, James DeMonaco, Jeff Wadlow, Damien Chazelle, M. Night Shyamalan, David Gordon Green, Paul Greengrass, Emma Tammi and Curry Barker.